Fortnite Save the World: Early access release and Battle Royale spinoff

 By June 2017, Epic Games announced that Fortnite was now set for a 2018 release across Windows, macOS, and the PlayStation 4 and Xbox One consoles.
 Leading up to this free-to-play release, the game was offered as a paid early access period starting on July 25, 2017, for all platforms; players who pre-ordered Founder's Packs were granted access to the game on July 21.
 The lengthy period since the game's alpha phases was ascribed to developing Fortnite as a games-as-a-service model, according to creative lead Donald Mustard.
-While the game had been in a playable state for the two years before this, Epic wanted to be able to develop ongoing content to players to keep them interested in the title, such as planning timed events with unique rewards, following the approach used by games like League of Legends and Warframe.
+While the game had been in a playable state for the two years before this, Epic wanted to develop ongoing content to players to keep them interested in the title, such as planning timed events with unique rewards, following the approach used by games like League of Legends and Warframe.
 Since the game had already been announced earlier in 2014 through Game Informer, Epic opted not to use their Electronic Entertainment Expo time or space in June 2017 to re-announce the game, fearing that coverage of it would be lost in the deluge of other gaming news coming out of the event.
-Instead, the Epic marketing team worked with Twitch and other game streamers to provide them early copies of the game to play and promote on their channels in the weeks leading up to their target release date of July 25, 2017.
-However, a few weeks before this date, Epic recognized that the game was still not ready for release; it was playable but not content complete.
+Instead, the Epic marketing team worked with Twitch and other game streamers to provide them with early copies of the game to play and promote on their channels in the weeks leading up to their target release date of July 25, 2017.
+However, a few weeks before this date, Epic recognized that the game was still not ready for release; it was playable but not content-complete.
 Rather than prolonging it further, Epic decided to release the game into paid early access on July 25, 2017, which would also allow them to get active feedback on the game as they progressed in development.
 At the time of the start of early access, Gearbox Software helped distribute the game on physical media.